-Ned Harvey is a Managing Director at Rocky Mountain Institute (RMI) with the Climate Intelligence program.
-He is integrally involved in initiatives focused on aviation; trucking, shipping & freight, mining, and oil and gas.
+Ned Harvey is a former Managing Director at Rocky Mountain Institute (RMI) with the Climate Intelligence program.
+He was integrally involved in initiatives focused on aviation; trucking, shipping & freight, mining, and oil and gas.

 Ned also founded and led several Renewable Energy Development companies and served as an executive for a global consultancy.
 In his early career, Ned spent eight years as an officer in the United States Navy, serving aboard nuclear submarines and in the Tomahawk cruise missile program office.